Mega Man Battle Network 5: Plot

 Lan explores an abandoned mine in Team ProtoMan.

 The main protagonists Lan Hikari, MegaMan.EXE, and their friends are called to the SciLab headquarters at the request of Lan's father, Yuichiro Hikari.
 While at SciLab, mysterious agents invade, subduing everyone with sleeping gas, kidnapping Yuichiro, and stealing the friends' PETs and NetNavis.
 The agents turn out to work for Dr. Regal and his crime syndicate Nebula, which has survived from the fall after being defeated in Mega Man Battle Network 4.
 Nebula subsequently takes over the Net with an army of viruses and Darkloids: powerful Navis that use DarkChips.

 While investigating another disturbance at SciLab, Lan meets either Chaud (in Team ProtoMan) or newcomer Baryl (in Team Colonel), who recruit him to begin forming an elite team of NetNavis to liberate the Net from Nebula's control.
 In a series of almost identical scenarios between games, Lan meets other powerful NetNavi operators and recruits them.
 Through the team's efforts, the Net is liberated and peace is restored.
 However, the occupation of the Net is revealed to be a diversion by Nebula while searching for "The Hikari Report," a research project by Lan's late grandfather, Tadashi Hikari.

 The Hikari Report is explained as a research project by Dr. Hikari and Dr. Wily to create SoulNet, a network connecting the minds and souls of humans and NetNavis across the world.
 The two believed that SoulNet could bring peace and unity to the world, but were unable to finish their research.
 Upon obtaining the report and completing SoulNet, Regal intends to unleash Nebula Grey, a program of pure hatred and darkness, upon it, corrupting all humans and NetNavis in the world and the Net.
 Lan and MegaMan also discover that Regal is Dr. Wily's son.

 The liberation team storms Nebula's base and confronts Regal in the SoulNet server room.
-After defeating Nebula Grey, MegaMan seals it and the room begins to self-destruct.
+After defeating Nebula Grey, MegaMan destroys all the Dark Power and the room begins to self-destruct.
 While the heroes evacuate, Yuichiro stays behind to speak to Regal about their fathers' research while a mysterious voice causes the SoulServer to overload.
 In Team ProtoMan the speaker is unseen, while in Team Colonel it is revealed to be Dr. Wily, who also commands Baryl to rescue Regal and Yuichiro.
 Because of the SoulServer overload, Regal has many of his memories erased by Dr. Wily and is now a peaceful scientist.
 With their NetNavis back, Lan and MegaMan joins their friends on the Net.